-How Our Food Editors Are Celebrating Mother's Day This Year
+How Our Food Editors Are Celebrating Their Moms on Mother's Day This Year

 Our food editors know that the way to a mother's heart is by making her something special to eat.
 So, to inspire your upcoming Mother's Day creations, we asked them to share what they are planning to whip up for the holiday.
 Their general consensus?
 Spring fruits (think strawberries and rhubarb) are trending—and, of course, there's a heightened interest in breakfast baked goods.

 When Riley Wofford, our Assistant Food Editor, gets to spend time with her mom, for example, celebrations tend to be on the sweeter side.
 "We both have a sweet tooth," she laughs.
 This year, her plans for Mom include making Strawberry-Rhubarb Bostock—"It is so much better than the expected French toast.
 It is crisp and custardy at the same time and you have to take advantage of rhubarb while you can!" she says—and Cinnamon Rolls.
 She admits that the rolls take time, but it's a labor of love, after all.
 "These are great because you can make them the night before and then proof and bake them in the morning," she adds, noting that she always makes extra icing—but that's more for her, as opposed to her mother.